-Do This
+Do This First

-School paperwork breeds faster and in greater quantities than rabbits.
+School-related paperwork breeds faster than rabbits.

 Navigating the special education system is stressful on its own.
 While being organized won't eliminate the stress, it will tilt it toward resting between the stressful and stress-free zones.